CS685-project/topic-gpt-fork/data/output/llama-3-70b-chat/Y02E_electrical_components/generation_1_manual-refinement.md

 [1] Clamps (Count: 1): Pertains to devices that hold or secure objects in place.
 [1] Carbon Nanotubes (Count: 5): Discusses a type of material used in energy storage devices.
 [1] Graphene Nanoplatelets (Count: 1): Discusses a type of material used in energy storage devices.
-[1] Mounting Systems (Count: 1): Pertains to devices or structures that secure or hold components in place.
 [1] Electrical Probes (Count: 1): Relates to devices used to measure electrical properties or fields.
 [1] Power Generating Units (Count: 1): Relates to components that convert the energy of displaced water into electrical power.
 [1] Photovoltaic Systems (Count: 1): Relates to systems that convert sunlight into electrical energy.